 It is possible to toggle the appearance of the Properties pane from the workspace by choosing the menu View > Properties Pane.

 The properties pane is made of ... properties.
 They are the characteristics and constraints of a selected attribute.
-Depending on the property, you may find different controls:
+Depending on the property, you may find different controls, as detailed below.

 The properties pane may contains multiple elements, in which case, you can expand the list or collapse it using the